-Some years earlier, in Liberty and Others v. the United Kingdom56, a case that concerned the interception of external communication of civil liberties groups based on a warrant issued under broad discretionary powers, the Court noted that the law that did not specify the procedures for examining, using and storing the intercepted material failed to satisfy the criterion of 'sufficient clarity'.
+Some years earlier, in Liberty and Others v. the United Kingdom, a case that concerned the interception of external communication of civil liberties groups based on a warrant issued under broad discretionary powers, the Court noted that the law that did not specify the procedures for examining, using and storing the intercepted material failed to satisfy the criterion of 'sufficient clarity'.

 It follows from the above that domestic law should provide a clear legal basis for predictive policing systems.
 The risks of arbitrary interference with the rights safeguarded by paragraph 1 of Article 8 are especially evident where the power of the executive is exercised in secret.
 It is justifiable to require the laws that mandate such tools and methods precision in language.
 Even though it may seem impractical (and considering the Courts assessment quoted above, even unnecessary), to expect the law to provide an exhaustive list of all technologies, the law must ensure foreseeability as to its effects to allow individuals to regulate their behaviour.
 What would that mean exactly in this case?
 Undoubtedly, to fulfil the foreseeability requirement and protect individuals against arbitrary interference with their rights under Article 8, the legal provision would have to refer explicitly to the purposes of predictive policing.
 That should be the case even if it would not list the specific technical means and in that way be open-ended as it was in the case of Uzun.
-In addition, the law should provide an adequate indication of the circumstances in which and the conditions on which public authorities are entitled to resort to the use of predictive policing systems that process personal data.
-The legislative framework applicable to the use of predictive policing tools should lay down at least the following conditions:
+In addition, the law should provide an adequate indication of the circumstances in which and the zun, a case that concerned the use of GPS by the police during an

+Uzun v Germany App no 35623/05 (ECHR, 2 September 2010, final 2

+December 2010).

-- 53 Uzun v Germany App no 35623/05 (ECHR, 2 September 2010, final 2 December 2010). - 54 Uzun v Germany App no 35623/05 (ECHR, 2 September 2010, final 2 December 2010). - 55 Big Brother Watch and Others v.
+54 Uzun v Germany App no 35623/05 (ECHR, 2 S

+Uzun v Germany App no 35623/05 (ECHR, 2 September 2010, final 2 December 2010).

+Big Brother Watch and Others v.
 UK App nos.
-58170/13, 62322/14 and 24 960/15) (ECHR, 25 May 2021). - 56 Liberty and Others v. the United Kingdom App no 58243/00 (ECHR, 1 July.2008, final 1 October 2008).
+58170/13, 62322/14 and 24 960/15) (ECHR, 25 May 2021).

+Liberty and Others v. the United Kingdom App no 58243/00 (ECHR, 1 July.2008, final 1 October 2008).

-- 50 Catt v UK App no 43514/15 (ECHR, 24 January 2019). - 51 M.M. v UK App no 24029/07 (ECHR, 13 November 2012). - 52 Khan v UK App no 35394/97 (ECHR, 12 May 2000, final 4 October 2000).
+Catt v UK App no 43514/15 (ECHR, 24 January 2019).

+M.M. v UK App no 24029/07 (ECHR, 13 November 2012).

+Khan v UK App no 35394/97 (ECHR, 12 May 2000, final 4 October 2000).